genouest/checkcel/README.md

 * *metadata*: A list of column names.
 This will create a metadata sheet with these columns, without validation on them
 * *empty_ok* (Default False): Whether to accept empty values as valid
+* *empty_ok_if* (Default None): Accept empty value as valid if **another column** value is set
+    * Accept either a string (column name), a list (list of column names), or a dict
+      * The dict keys must be column names, and the values lists of 'accepted values'.
+The current column will accept empty values if the related column's value is in the list of accepted values
+* *empty_ok_unless* (Default None): Accept empty value as valid *unless* **another column** value is set
+    * Accept either a string (column name), a list (list of column names), or a dict
+      * The dict keys must be column names, and the values lists of 'rejected values'.
+The current column will accept empty values if the related column's value is **not** in the list of reject values
 * *ignore_space* (Default False): whether to trim the values for spaces before checking validity
 * *ignore_case* (Default False): whether to ignore the case
+* *readme* (Default None): Additional information to include on the readme page

 The last 3 parameters will affect all the validators (when relevant), but can be overriden at the validator level (eg, you can set 'empty_ok' to True for all, but set it to False for a specific validator).